vain0x/milone-lang/docs/refs/syntax.md

     hex_int_lit = '0x' hex+ suffix?

-A floating pointer number (float) literal consists of option minus sign, 1+ digits, optional fraction, optional exponent and optional suffix.
-Either fraction and exponent must exist (otherwise it's integer.)
+A floating point number (float) literal consists of optional minus sign, 1+ digits, optional fraction, optional exponent and optional suffix.
+Either fraction or exponent part must exist (otherwise it's an integer literal.)

     float_lit = '-'? digit+ ('.' digit+)? ([eE] [+-]? digit+)? suffix?

-Let's make a group of these tokens for grammar.
+`int_lit` is a group of these integer tokens.
+`number_lit` is a group of integer and float literal tokens.
+These groups are used in grammar definition later.

     int_lit =
         decimal_int_lit